PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 full-integer median improved from 0.012662s to 0.012108s (1.05x).
 No model conversion or inference was run.

+Strict-integer `ModelIRGraphIndex` construction is now lazy.
+Float-IO and mixed boundary-dtype variants still build and differentially update exactly one index; the common full-integer and full-integer INT16 variants skip it when no boundary rewiring or pre/post insertion is needed.
+A focused zero-index fixture and a mixed-output one-index fixture join the existing one-index float-IO fixture; the strict quantization selection passes 53 tests.
+Four float/full × INT8/INT16 configurations plus two mixed boundary configurations match the eager-index checkpoint's ModelIR fingerprints and requested reports exactly.
+Against checkpoint `28763e6`, a 15-run synthetic 2,000-op full-INT16 median
+improved from 0.012144s to 0.010351s (1.17x).
+No model conversion or inference was run.

 The last large direct-module block, fused-module emission, has moved to the Torch-free emitter.
 It preserves folded input adapters, legacy NHWC Conv input/ output fallback, raw NCHW/NCDHW aliases, public output correction, omitted